 The point of Bedtime Stories is to lull children off to sleep but when Tom Hardy appeared on the show for Valentine's Day, it had the opposite effect on mothers everywhere.
 The Hollywood star read Cloudspotter and sent Twitter into a frenzy, with many mums admitting they were watching even though their little ones had gone to bed hours ago.
 No wonder Cbeebies got him back in for several more stories...

-He might be better known for time-travelling in Doctor Who or solving murder cases in Broadchurch but David Tennant seems to have a bit of a soft spot for this Cbeebies show.
+He might be better known for time-traveling in Doctor Who or solving murder cases in Broadchurch but David Tennant seems to have a bit of a soft spot for this Cbeebies show.
 The actor is well-versed in reading bedtime stories – as well as appearing several times over the years, he's got four children of his own to read to at home!

 One of the earliest celebrities to sign on to this bedtime franchise was Take That's Gary Barlow.
 For Christmas Eve 2010, Cbeebies spoiled us with the-then X Factor judge, looking resplendent in a knitted cardi, while he sat beside a Christmas tree.
 He read Elmer and Papa Red and left mums everywhere wanting him "Back For Good".